zarsko3/Ztrade/TESTING.md

 ---

-This testing guide ensures comprehensive validation of the Trade-Tracker application's functionality, performance, and reliability.
+This testing guide ensures comprehensive validation of the Z-Trade application's functionality, performance, and reliability.